apispoint/snyder/README.md

 Description
 ===========

-Snyder<sup>\*</sup> is a map projection library implementing Snyder's seminal USGS projection text including all fiducial appendix values for testing.
-The code is written in Java and runs on Android.
-The core library code has no external dependencies.
+Snyder is a geospatial projection library implementing all projections and the appendix fiducial values for unit testing as defined in John P. Snyder's seminal USGS professional paper, Map Projections--A Working Manual.

+The library is free and open-source software licensed under The MIT License.
+The library runs on Android, is thread safe, and does not require any external dependencies.

 Features
 ========